krithikasivaram/sivaramambikasaran.github.io/blog/quotes.md

 - Nimzowitsch opponent took out a cigarette case and put on the chess table.
 Nimsowitsch hated cigarette smoke and called the director and filed a complaint.

 The director said, ``He has not lit a cigarette and there is no smoke.
-So your complaint is noted but it is not valid."

-``I know", Nimzowitsch replied, ``but he threatens to smoke, and being an older player you know that the threat is often stronger than the execution."
+So your complaint is noted but it is not valid." to which Nimzowitsch replied, ``but he threatens to smoke, and being an older player you know that the threat is often stronger than the execution."

 - ``I have never let my schooling interfere with my education." -- Allen Grant (though often it is attributed to Mark Twain)